aai-institute/nnbench/docs/quickstart.md

 ```

 Now we can instantiate a benchmark runner to collect and run the accuracy benchmark.
-Then, using the `BenchmarkReporter` we report the resulting accuracy metric by printing it to the terminal in a table.
+Then, using the `ConsoleReporter` we report the resulting accuracy metric by printing it to the terminal in a table.

 ```python
 import nnbench